Limit varieties of monoids satisfying a certain identity: Introduction

-One of the main goals of the present paper is to study limit varieties of monoids, which are considered as algebras of type $\langle 2,0\rangle$.
-In view of the above-mentioned result by Kozhevnikov~\cite{Kozhevnikov-12}, describing all limit varieties of monoids seems to be extremely difficult because they include all limit varieties of periodic groups.
-Therefore it is natural to restrict our attention to monoids that are \textit{aperiodic} in the sense that their subgroups are all trivial.
-The investigation of limit varieties of aperiodic monoids was initiated by Jackson~\cite{Jackson-05} in the early 2000s.
-Since then, limit varieties of aperiodic monoids have received much attention; see Gusev~\cite{Gusev-20,Gusev-21}, Gusev and Sapir~\cite{Gusev-Sapir-21+}, Lee~\cite{Lee-09,Lee-12}, Sapir~\cite{Sapir-non-J-trivial,Sapir-21}, Zhang~\cite{Zhang-13}, Zhang and Luo~\cite{Zhang-Luo}.
-In particular, the problem of classifying limit varieties of aperiodic monoids is reduced to the following subproblems.
+One of the main goals of the present paper is to study limit varieties of monoids, considered as algebras of type $\langle 2,0\rangle$.
+A complete classification of all limit varieties of monoids is highly infeasible since that would include a description of all limit varieties of groups.
+Therefore it is natural to focus on the class $\Amon$ of \textit{aperiodic} monoids, that is, monoids whose subgroups are all trivial.
+The first explicit examples of limit subvarieties of $\Amon$ were exhibited by Jackson~\cite{Jackson-05} in the early 2000s.
+Since then, limit subvarieties of $\Amon$ have received much attention and a few more examples have been found; see, for example, Gusev~\cite{Gusev-20,Gusev-21}, Gusev and Sapir~\cite{Gusev-Sapir-22}, Lee~\cite{Lee-09,Lee-12}, Sapir~\cite{Sapir-non-J-trivial,Sapir-21}, Zhang~\cite{Zhang-13}, and Zhang and Luo~\cite{Zhang-Luo}.